dsnopek/ucb_openberkeley/README.md

 Purpose
 =======

-General purpose module for Open Berkeley customizations
+General purpose module for Open Berkeley customizations (for OB beta4 sites)

+Note: For OB sites on the latest platform, use the master branch.

 Branches
 ========